maranathaadesanya/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Displaying newest files
 Being unique
 Finding lines containing the word 'root'
-Counting the number of lines containing 'bin' in '/etc/passwd'
+Counting the number of lines containing 'bin' in '/etc/passwd' Displaying users and homes